Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Main Remarks

 \section{Main Remarks}

-In order to facilitate the ensuing discussion, we use same notations and equation numbers as in \cite{CFLMS}.
-The corrected equations will be marked by superposed asterisk and new equation numbers will be in roman.
+In order to facilitate the ensuing discussion, the design premise, symbols, notations, and equation numbers used in this note are consistent with \cite{CFLMS}.
+The corrected equations are marked by a superposed asterisk.